 Downgrading the display settings can also help fix the image loading issue in the Safari browser.

-Close System Apps
+Method 3: Close System Apps

-Update Safari browser
+Method 4: Update the Safari browser to Latest Version

 If you’ve started encountering the rendering issue after a macOS update, the last update might have broken the functionality.
 Keep checking for another update release with the fix.
-Here are the steps to check for updates:

-menu and select System Settings from the drop-down menu.
+- Click the Apple menu and select System Settings from the drop-down menu.

-- Switch to the General tab in the left pane, and select the Software Update option.
+- Switch to the General tab in the left pane and select the Software Update option.

 - Click on the More Info link.